A-Fayed/mm-portal/docs/readme.md

 1. The viability and appeal of using Jekyll and Github Pages for MDP
 2. That basic styling and templates can be used to create a more exciting experience for those using MDP
 3. Whether there is an apetite for this type of product (so we can put more resource into taking it further)
-4. Designs for this PoC, and ideas for future iterations can be acessed here: [Figma]: https://www.figma.com/file/gMfCqV7jrn49e9aRSOQVdF/Moata-Developer-Portal?node-id=36%3A249
+4. Designs for this PoC, and ideas for future iterations can be found here: [Figma]: https://www.figma.com/file/gMfCqV7jrn49e9aRSOQVdF/Moata-Developer-Portal?node-id=36%3A249

 ## Setting up PoC